andreabbondanza/vscode-iisee/README.md

 - Set a custom path for iis execution (you can also set it directly from workspace with right click context button)
 - Execute server directly in a folder from right button context menu
 - Reset default settings if you need
-- Select wich browser you want open (MSEdge, Opera, Firefox, Chrome)
+- Select which browser you want open (MSEdge, Opera, Firefox, Chrome)
 - Set the port

 ## Requirements